Become indispensable in the world of finance and business

 This course takes a public company perspective and focuses on the international financial reporting standards (“IFRS”) as all Canadian public companies are required to report under IFRS.
 Further, the accounting standards for private enterprises (“ASPE”) are predominantly similar to IFRS with respect to the valuation of intangibles and the impairment of goodwill and intangibles for financial reporting purposes.

-For a list of important dates, see the Program Calendar
+For a list of important dates, see the CICBV Program Calendar

-Registration for the CICBV Program takes place on the CICBV website.
-Please visit their Registration page and follow the steps outlined there.
+Registration for the CICBV Program is initiated on the CICBV website.
+Please visit the CICBV Registration page and follow the steps outlined there.

-Note that all program policies are managed by CICBV and hosted on their website.
+Note that all program policies are managed by CICBV and are available on the CICBV website.
 You can access and review them once you have created a profile on their website.